roc-streaming/roc-toolkit/CONTRIBUTING.md

 * **Multi-threading**

     Avoid extensive communications between threads and sharing mutable objects.
+Prefer thread-safe queues and transfer object ownership to them.
 See details [on wiki](https://github.com/roc-project/roc/wiki/Overview#threads).

 * **Code style**

     Source code is periodically formatted using [`format.py`](scripts/format.py) script and `clang-format` with [`.clang-format`](.clang-format) config.

-    Follow existing code style or better run `scons fmt` before committing to avoid unnecessary merge conflicts in future.
+    Follow existing code style and if possible run `scons fmt` before committing to avoid unnecessary merge conflicts in future.
 See details in [INSTALL](INSTALL.md).

 * **Copyright**

     Ensure that copyright and MPL-2 header are present in every file.
 Run `scons fmt` or `scripts/format.py` to insert them automatically.

     You can create `.copyright` file in the root directory of your working copy to provide non-default copyright header for `scripts/format.py`.
-Also feel free to add your copyright to a file (before MPL-2 header) when introducing non-trivial changes.
+Feel free to add your copyright when introducing non-trivial changes.

 * **Commits**